-And from the Volvo Ocean Race side did you notice any changes with the race villages?
+And from the Volvo Ocean Race side, how were the race villages different?

 This edition of the race saw the organizers with VOR being much more conscious of their environmental impact.
 As a result, they held the race villages to a higher standard than I had ever seen at a sailing event.
 Race villages were engaged in beach cleanups, proper waste management, and a multitude of sustainability-focused endeavors.